-The amount of time the coronavirus (COVID-19) survives on inanimate objects and surfaces varies.
+The amount of time the COVID-19 survives on inanimate objects and surfaces varies.
 Environmental cleaning is one way to remove the virus.

-Follow the DHHS advice about cleaning - see the document 'Cleaning and disinfecting to reduce COVID-19 transmission' on the DHHS Business and industry coronavirus disease (COVID-19) page.
+Follow the DH advice about cleaning - see the document 'Cleaning and disinfecting to reduce COVID-19 transmission' on the DH Business and industry coronavirus disease (COVID-19) page.

 Usual cleaning regimes should be increased, including at the end of each shift.
 In addition:

 - Ensure frequently touched surfaces are cleaned and disinfected regularly with appropriate detergent or disinfectant solutions.